ministryofjustice/moj-frontend/docs/content-standards/style-guide.md

 ### clock

-See 'times' for guidance on using the 12 or 24-hour clock.
+See <a href="https://design-patterns.service.justice.gov.uk/components/content-standards/style-guide/#t">'times'</a> for guidance on using the 12 or 24-hour clock.

 <hr class="govuk-section-break govuk-section-break--xl govuk-section-break--visible">